ritikjadhav733-star/Inventory-Management-System/README.md

   2) View all the products they have in stock.

-  3) [Future Feature] Update the number of products on hand, like when a customer buys something or a new shipment arrives.
+  3) Update the number of products on hand, like when a customer buys something or a new shipment arrives.

-  4) [Future Feature] Remove an item from their list if they stop selling it.
+  4) Remove an item from their list if they stop selling it.